 - Parking Services (UH-039)

 - The Office of Financial Aid and Scholarships will complete Step One on the form.
-In order for the Office of Financial Aid and Scholarships to complete their portion of the form, you must have submitted a Free Application for Federal Student Aid for the present year, and the result of that application must demonstrate "financial need for parking fee financial assistance."
+In order for the Office of Financial Aid and Scholarships to complete their portion of the form, you must have submitted a Free Application for Federal Student Aid for the present year, and the result of that application must demonstrate 'financial need for parking fee financial assistance.'

 - Parking Services will complete Step Two on the form.
 Parking Services Office will examine your state DMV Handicap Parking Placard (or plates.)
 If you have the proper placard/plates and were found financially eligible by the Office of Financial Aid and Scholarships, Parking Services Office will issue your Parking Permit at no cost to you.
-If you are eligible but have already purchased your Quarterly Parking Permit, Parking Services Office can arrange for you to receive a refund from the Accounting Department.
+If you are eligible but have already purchased your Semester Parking Permit, Parking Services Office can arrange for you to receive a refund from the Accounting Department.

 Parking Fee Waiver for clients of the Department of Rehabilitation